sketchplugins/plugin-directory/README.md

 - [Enumerator](http://github.com/ScottSavarie/Enumerator) by Scott Savarie: Enumerate your layer or artboard names based on their x and y position
 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch) by herrhelms: Add evenly distributed guides to any artboard
 - [Exchanger](https://github.com/littlebusters/Sketch-Exchanger) by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
+- [Export All Text](https://github.com/exevil/Sketch-Export-Text) by exevil: Exports all text from current page
 - [Export More...](https://github.com/nathco/Export-More) by Nathan Rutzky: Adds support for exporting ICNS and animated GIF file formats.
 - [Export Sizes Generator](https://github.com/devxoul/sketch-export-sizes-generator) by Suyeol Jeon: A simple plugin that generates export sizes of layers.
 - [Extract Images](https://github.com/mendyismyname/ImageExtractorSketch) by mendyismyname: Extract images from selected objects with fills